-The only costs incurred are the standard self-service photocopying rates of seven cents per sheet.
-Please bring an UMSL copy card, which can be purchased in the library, loaded with sufficient money to make the amount of copies requested.
-Insufficient money on the card will result in an incomplete request.
+If paper photocopies are required, the cost is the standard self-service photocopying rates of ten cents per sheet.
+Please bring sufficient money to make the amount of copies requested.
+Insufficient funds will result in an incomplete request.
 Materials will be held and must be picked up at the circulation desk.

 The Libraries will extend loan periods for a person with disabilities as long as the person is registered with the University of Missouri-St. Louis Disability Access Services Office and provides the Libraries with a one-business day notice so that verification can be acquired.
 At the time of the request, the Head of Access Services Department will contact the University of Missouri-St. Louis Disability Access Services Office for verification.
 For reserve items, the Head of Access Services will contact the faculty for their approval to extend the loan period and ask for their guidance on the length of the extension.

 Designated parking spaces are available.
-Please use the following link to find library locations, parking and driving directions to Thomas Jefferson Library, St. Louis Mercantile Library, Western Historical Manuscripts Collection, and University Archives located on the North Campus, and the Ward E. Barnes Library is located on the South Campus of the University of Missouri - St. Louis: - See Maps
+Please use the following link to find library locations, parking and driving directions to Thomas Jefferson Library, St. Louis Mercantile Library, Western Historical Manuscripts Collection, and University Archives located on the North Campus of the University of Missouri - St. Louis: - See Maps

 Building Entrances and Physical Accessibility

-The Thomas Jefferson Library, the Mercantile Library, the Western Historical Manuscripts Collections and University Archives are easily accessible by wheelchair through the front doors which are equipped with automatic door opening devices.
+The Thomas Jefferson Library, the Mercantile Library, the State Historical Society Collections, and the University Archives are easily accessible by wheelchair through the front doors which are equipped with automatic door opening devices.
 Wheelchair accessible restrooms are located on the third level (entrance level) of the Thomas Jefferson Library.
 Elevators are also accessible from the entrance level.
 An extra wheelchair is available for use in the Thomas Jefferson and St. Louis Mercantile Libraries.
-The Ward E. Barnes Library is accessible by wheelchair and wheelchair accessible restrooms are located nearby.
-Here are some pictures of the entrance at the Ward E. Barnes Library:

-Here are some pictures of the entrance at the Thomas Jefferson Library:
+Here are some pictures of the entrance at the Thomas Jefferson / Mercantile Library:

 Most of the library collections, including the general collection, reference, and government documents, are housed in open stacks.
 Portions of these collections are in compact shelving.
 Persons with mobility disabilities may request assistance from Circulation and Reference desk staff to reach materials and/or to move compact shelving.